Andouille Pasta

 Browned sausage in a pot of penne pasta.

-4. Bring the empty frying pan to a medium high heat and add the onions and peppers with salt, pepper, and cajun seasoning.
+4. Bring the empty frying pan to a medium high heat and add the onions and peppers with salt, pepper, and Cajun seasoning.
 Saute until they are tender.

 Onions and red bell peppers in a frying pan with seasoning.